mnarzaid247-stack/SkillGap-AI/README.md

 ---

+## Live Demo

+The application is deployed on Render and can be accessed here:

+[SkillGap AI - Live Demo]https://skillgap-ai-a336.onrender.com

+---

 ## Multi-Agent Architecture

 The system is composed of specialized agents, each responsible for a specific stage of the workflow.